-Without a doubt, Spain stands out for being a country with a large number of goods that represent the historical heritage of the country.
-Due to this, the Spanish Criminal Code defines various articles focused exclusively on the special protection of all assets that have historical value.
+Without a doubt, Spain stands out for being a country with a large amount of goods that represent the historical heritage of the country.
+Due to this, the Spanish Penal Code defines various articles focused exclusively on the special protection of all assets that have historical value.

 What is meant by historical heritage?

-In simple words, historical heritage is defined as the cultural legacy that we obtain from the past, enjoy in the present, and inherit for future generations.
-In this sense, it is important to clarify that the patrimony of a country is not limited exclusively to objects.
+In simple words, historical heritage is defined as the cultural legacy that we obtain from the past, enjoy in the present and inherit to future generations.
+In this sense, it is important to clarify that the heritage of a country is not limited exclusively to objects.
 That is, there are also natural spaces that are located in this group.

 What is the historical heritage of Spain?

-In accordance with the aforementioned, the following can be defined as historical heritage in Spain:
+In accordance with what was mentioned before, the following can be defined as historical heritage in Spain:

-To the set of both tangible and intangible goods that are considered of value to individuals or to society in general.
+To the set of goods, both material and intangible that are considered of value to individuals or to society in general.

-Are you looking for a lawyer specialized in Criminal Law?
+Are you looking for a lawyer specializing in Criminal Law?

-We have a wide network of collaborating lawyers in all Spain.
+We have a wide network of collaborating lawyers.

-In this sense, said assets have an unquestionable scientific, documentary, technical, cultural, bibliographical and historical value.
+In this sense, these assets have undoubted scientific, documentary, technical, cultural, bibliographical and historical value.
 For this reason, they comprise a large part of Spain's contribution to culture.

-The particular safeguard that must ensure these assets is found in article 46 of the Constitution of Spain.
-Said article attributes to the public powers the order to ensure the preservation and enrichment of all heritage.
-In this sense, all kinds of cultural, historical and artistic assets of the communities of Spain must be considered.
+The particular protection that must ensure these assets is found in article 46 of the Constitution of Spain.
+Said article attributes to public powers the order to ensure the preservation and enrichment of all heritage.
+In this sense, all types of cultural, historical and artistic assets of the communities of Spain must be considered.

 This precept is typified in different autonomous and national statutes.
-In addition, they are registered in different international conventions.
+In addition, they are registered in different international agreements.

 Article 46 of the Constitution of Spain defines:

-The public powers have the duty to guarantee the preservation and evoke the enrichment of heritage.
-Thus, considering all the assets of cultural, artistic and historical value of the Spanish communities.
+Public powers have the duty to guarantee the preservation and evoke the enrichment of heritage.
+Considering thus, all assets of cultural, artistic and historical value of the Spanish communities.
 This, regardless of its judicial regime and its ownership.
-The law punishes actions that attempt against this peculio.
+The law punishes actions that violate this wealth.